Lexical Structure

 lex.keyword.reserved-set — Reserved keyword set

-The following are reserved keywords matched as distinct tokens and unavailable as ordinary identifiers: continue, quote_item, quote_expr, quote_ty, template, package, instantiate, eidos, genos, auto, metacall, static, return, extern, struct, union, match, while, break, false, trait, const, type, impl, enum, loop, else, true, for, use, mut, let, dyn, tagged, pub, new, fn, if, in, as, where, unsafe, move, typeof, offset_of, ref, null, async, await.
+The following are reserved keywords matched as distinct tokens and unavailable as ordinary identifiers: continue, quote_item, quote_expr, quote_ty, template, package, instantiate, eidos, genos, auto, metacall, resource, static, return, extern, struct, schema, union, match, while, break, false, trait, const, type, impl, enum, loop, else, true, for, use, mut, let, dyn, tagged, pub, new, fn, if, in, as, where, unsafe, move, typeof, offset_of, ref, null, async, await.

 lex.keyword.async-await-reserved — async/await reserved but unused